HVRC's Mid-Hudson Landfill Biofilters Project

 Cohort Meetings

-During the course of the project, the participating municipalities will meet once a month for project updates and to share learnings.
-The meetings will tentatively be held the last Thursday of the month.
+During the course of the project, the participating municipalities will meet on a regular basis for updates and to share learnings.

 Additional Resources